 Nuggets vs. Suns Injury Report Today - April 29

-Find the injury report for the Denver Nuggets (53-29), which currently includes just one player listed, as the Nuggets prepare for their NBA playoffs second round game 1 with the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.
+The injury report for the Denver Nuggets (53-29) heading into their NBA playoffs second round game 1 against the Phoenix Suns (45-37) currently features just one player.
+The playoff matchup begins at 8:30 PM ET on Saturday, April 29 from Ball Arena.

 Watch the NBA all season long on Fubo!